TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 .. warning::

-   It is not enough to clean all files and the page tree if you want to retry your distribution installation.
-TYPO3 CMS remembers that it imported your distribution before and will skip any know files.
+   It is not enough to clean all files and the page tree if you want to try again to install your distribution.
+Indeed, TYPO3 CMS remembers that it previously imported your distribution and will skip any known files.
    Make sure to clean the table "sys_registry" if you want to work around that.